 Tightly woven cloth (like clean napkins or tea towels), coffee filters, or paper towels, to cover the jar

 Bottles: Six 16-oz glass bottles with plastic lids, 6 swing-top bottles, or clean soda bottles

 Note: Avoid prolonged contact between the kombucha and metal both during and after brewing.
 This can affect the flavor of your kombucha and weaken the scoby over time.

-Transfer to jars and add the scoby: Pour the mixture into a 1-gallon glass jar (or divide between two 2-quart jars, in which case you'll need 2 scobys) and gently slide the scoby into the jar with clean hands.
-Cover the mouth of the jar with a few layers of cheesecloth or paper towels secured with a rubber band.
+- Transfer to jars and add the scoby: Pour the mixture into a 1-gallon glass jar (or divide between two 2-quart jars, in which case you'll need 2 scobys) and gently slide the scoby into the jar with clean hands.
+Cover the mouth of the jar with a few layers tightly-woven cloth, coffee filters, or paper towels secured with a rubber band.
 (If you develop problems with gnats or fruit flies, use a tightly woven cloth or paper towels, which will do a better job keeping the insects out of your brew.)

 - It's not unusual for the scoby to float at the top, bottom, or even sideways during fermentation.
 A new cream-colored layer of scoby should start forming on the surface of the kombucha within a few days.
 It usually attaches to the old scoby, but it's ok if they separate.
 You may also see brown stringy bits floating beneath the scoby, sediment collecting at the bottom, and bubbles collecting around the scoby.
 This is all normal and signs of healthy fermentation.

 - After 7 days, begin tasting the kombucha daily by pouring a little out of the jar and into a cup.
 When it reaches a balance of sweetness and tartness that is pleasant to you, the kombucha is ready to bottle.